-General English Standard Course for Juniors / Teenagers
+General English Language Course for Juniors / Teenagers

-The Standard Course is available for all for teenagers whose parents are in Killarney.
+The General English Language Course / Summer Camp is available for all for teenagers whose parents are in Killarney.
 If students are staying in a host family they should take the GE3 (Morning classes and afternoon activities).
-Teenage English classes are held at our teenage school in Lisivigeen, All courses cover the four skills of listening, speaking, reading and writing with a specific emphasis on improving oral communication.
-Materials are taken from a whole range of diverse texts in order to tailor-make the course to each group of students.
+Teenage English classes are held at our teenage school in Lisivigeen,

 |Level Requirement||None: 6 different levels available from Beginner to Advanced (A1-C1)|